tomaszmis/WMS/README.md

 # WMS
 Warehaouse Mangment System

+This repostitory is copy of group project for Programming in JAVA.

-Application for manage products, clients and deliveres in warehouse.
+Web application for manage products, clients and deliveres in warehouse.
 Used technologies:
 -Spring framework,
 -Mysql Database,
 -Java.